zheningy/Visual_Learning_Implementation/README.md

-# 16824_hw
+# Visual_Learning_Implementation

-This repository contains all three homework for CMU 18Spring 16824
+This repository contains DNN implementation for visual learning job, like object classifaction, detection and action recognition.